 If your loved one is being abused in their nursing home, you may have feelings of guilt or sadness that they were subjected to that.
-It’s important to know that this wasn’t your fault and you can hold the people responsible for their neglect and cruelty.
+It’s important to know that this wasn’t your fault and you can hold the facility and employees responsible for their neglect and cruelty.

-Get in touch with Golden Law Office today at (859) 469-5000.
-You can set up a free consultation with a nursing home abuse and neglect lawyer in Lexington, KY to talk about your case and what the next steps are to getting justice for your loved one.
+Get in touch with Golden Law Office today.
+You can set up a free consultation with one of our lawyers to talk about your case and what the next steps are to getting justice for your loved one.